Value Added Network (VAN)

 The Definitive Guide

-Value added networks (VAN) have been around since the early days of EDI in the 1970s and have evolved over time to keep up with changing technologies and business needs.
+Value added networks (VAN) have been around since the early days of EDI in the 1970s and have evolved to keep up with changing technologies and business needs.
 They have become an integral part of modern supply chain management, logistics, and other operational processes, enabling businesses to exchange transactional data in a standardized and automated manner with their trading partners.

 Overview